October 28-November 4, 2018

 Arrive by 7 pm

 Reception in the Mexican Restaurant in our stunning, and classic Mexico City Hotel, Camino Real Polanco.
 Relax with Mexico’s inventive cocktails, artisanal cervezas, local wines, and traditional bites.
-After the reception we will journey out for a true Mexico City Taqueria experience at El Kaliman.
-Catherine will hand select the top “must-try’s” and talk a little about their history and origin.
+After the reception we will journey out for a true Mexico City Taqueria experience at El Kaliman with a hand selected assortment of Mexico City’s top “must-try” tacos.

-A continental breakfast is included with each room so head down and eat up – but not too much!
-We will be headed downtown with our first stop being Churreria El Moro for Chocolate con Churros on to the Zocalo.
+A continental breakfast is included with each room so head down and eat up - but not too much!
+Our morning will begin downtown in El Centro for a true treat, churros and chocolate at Churreria El Moro.

 Breakfast at Fonda Margarita- not only the best traditional breakfast in the city, but the one meal that will make you want to move here.

-Today is a causal day strolling through the cobblestone streets of Coyoacan.
-Walk through the market, get lost up and down the streets, but whatever you do, you can’t miss a walk through Frida Kahlo’s home and museum, La Casa Azul.
+Today is a casual day strolling through the cobblestone streets of Coyoacan.
+Walk through the market, get lost up and down the streets, but whatever you do, you can’t miss the Frida Kahlo’s home and museum, La Casa Azul.

 Meet on the main square by 1:30pm where we will head over to La Casa de los Tacos for a lunch of Prehispanic dishes.
 Did you really think you were coming to Mexico and not eating a grasshopper or two?